Bobby Darin Sings Ray Charles

-Bobby Darin Sings Ray Charles is an album by American singer Bobby Darin, released in 1962.
-It reached number 96 on the Billboard 200 and remained there for 11 weeks.
+Bobby Darin Sings Ray Charles is a studio album by American singer Bobby Darin, released in March 1962 by Atco Records. and arranged by Jimmie Haskell.

+The album debuted on the Billboard Top LPs chart in the issue dated May 12, 1962, and remained on the chart for 11 weeks, peaking at number 96.
+It also debuted on the Cashbox albums chart in the issue dated April 21, 1962, and remained on the chart for a total of five weeks, peaking at number 41.

+The single What'd I Say" part 1, debuted on the Billboard Hot 100 in the issue dated March 31, 1962, and peaked at number 24 during an eight-week stay on the chart.
+The song peaked at number 26 on the Cashbox singles chart and stayed on the chart for eight weeks.

+The album was reissued on CD in 2004, and in 2010 it was included in a box set entitled Original Album Series, which contains five of his studio albums.

 Background

 Darin recorded the album as a tribute to Ray Charles.
-His version of "What'd I Say" was a Grammy nomination for Best Rhythm and Blues Recording.
+His version of "What'd I Say" earned a Grammy nomination for Best Rhythm and Blues Recording.
 Guest soloists included Nino Tempo, Plas Johnson and Darlene Love.
-Darin once said, "I'm proud to say that I was on the Ray Charles bandwagon when it was just a baby carriage.
+Darin said, "I'm proud to say that I was on the Ray Charles bandwagon when it was just a baby carriage.
 In fact, two singers—Fats Domino and Ray Charles—opened up my ears to a whole new world, different from anything I'd heard until then.
 They both became major influences when I realized these are the roots."

-The album was reissued on CD in 2004.